 - 6.1.
-The RDoE will ensure that the appraisal process for all staff has been completed by leaders in the school in line with the trust's policy and procedures.
-Local committee members do not get involved in individual appraisal of staff.
-A sample range of anonymised objectives may be provided to the local committee by the head teacher to evidence that objectives are in line with school development priorities. - 6.2.
-The chair of the local committee, or a representative from the local committee, is invited to be present at the head teacher's annual appraisal and mid-year review meetings to reflect on the progress towards objectives, and on the totality of the head teacher's / leader's performance.
+The CEdO will ensure that the appraisal process for all staff has been completed by leaders in the school in line with the trust's policy and procedures.
+Local committee members have no responsibility and do not get involved in individual appraisal of staff.
+A sample range of anonymised objectives may be provided to the local committee by the headteacher to evidence that objectives are in line with school development priorities and Teacher's Standards. - 6.2.
+The chair of the local committee, or a representative from the local committee, is invited to be present at the headteacher's annual appraisal and in-year review meetings to reflect on the progress towards objectives, and on the headteacher's / leader's performance.